 Generally, in the last eight quarters, the Company has grown its origination volumes in order to build its servicing portfolio and to enable it to securitize larger amounts of mortgages in the NHA-MBS market.
 This longer-term strategy has been successful and Pre-FMV EBITDA grew steadily to over \$197 million in 2013.
 Despite continued success in growing MUA and mortgage origination volume, tighter spreads in 2014 reduced the profitability of mortgages pledged for securitization and deferred placements fees.
 The table above shows a trend of growing income reflecting typical Canadian seasonality: slower first and fourth quarters and stronger mid-year quarters.
 In the first quarter of 2015, the surprise cut in the Bank of Canada's overnight rate on January 21, 2015, had a large, unfavourable effect on the Company's net income.
 Although the Company recorded growth in origination volumes and grew its MUA, the first quarter of 2015 featured large net losses on the fair value of financial instruments as bond yields fell.
-In the second quarter of 2015, gains on these instruments were recorded and the value of the Company's investment in securitization and renewals made for the highest Pre-FMV EBITDA since 2013.
+In the third quarter of 2015, the combination of steady origination and the successful realization of its strategy in underwriting and fulfillment business made for the highest quarterly Pre-FMV EBITDA since the Company began tracking this measure in 2012.